 A few campgrounds in the Prescott area offer affordable camping for budget travelers or those who want to sleep under the stars.
 The most popular campgrounds in Prescott include Watson Lake, Lynx Campground, and White Spar Campground.

-Lynx Campground is located on Lynx Lake and is a few minutes from Prescott, yet it feels like you are completely isolated from civilization.
+Lynx Campground is located on Lynx Lake and is a few minutes from Prescott, yet you feel completely isolated from civilization.
 It’s located in the Prescott National Forest and is a beautiful place to camp.

 The grounds have 35 spots with a fire ring, picnic table, and room for two tents.
-Visitors can enjoy hiking trails, seeing interesting wildlife, boat rides, mountain biking, running, and fishing.
-Furry friends are allowed but must be kept on a leash at all times.
+Visitors can enjoy hiking trails, interesting wildlife, boat rides, mountain biking, running, and fishing.
+Furry friends are allowed but must always be kept on a leash.

 White Spar Campground is located in Prescott National Forest off Highway 89.
 While camping under the stars, you’ll enjoy mild weather and breathtaking views of the ponderosa pines.
 Guests can enjoy mountain biking, hiking, and birdwatching at White Spar.

 You’ll enjoy much more spacious spots than other campsites in Prescott, allowing for more privacy.
-It’s also located less than three miles away from downtown Prescott, so you can still enjoy all the fun of the city center.
+It’s also located less than three miles from downtown Prescott, so you can still enjoy the city center’s fun.

 What are the best hotels in Prescott for tourists?